Cardoso-topdev/cuda_pytorch_comfyui_jupyter/DOC.md

 ## Solutions Considered

+### 1. Build the Image Including the Model

+**Description**: This approach involved creating a Docker image that includes both the ComfyUI application and the custom models.
+[Dockerfile](./Dockerfile), The SDL is here: [SDL](./sdl.yml)

+**Issues that might be faced**:

+- **Large Image Size**: Including models significantly increases the size of the Docker image, making it cumbersome to build and deploy.
+This resulted in the image size being 18.77 GB when compressed.
+- **Deployment Timeouts**: The Akash network providers often timed out during the deployment process due to the lengthy build times associated with large images.
+N/B: This may be due to insufficient space, do well to add use right storage volume.

-### 1. Build the Image Without the Models
+### 2. Build the Image Without the Models

 **Description**: This approach involves creating a Docker image that contains the ComfyUI application and its dependencies but does not include the custom models.
-See [Dockerfile](./Dockerfile) and [SDL](./sdl_no_models.yml)
+See [Dockerfile](./Dockerfile_noModels) and the SDL is same as no. 1 except with the tag being 1.0.0 and the custom script being added.
+[SDL](./sdl_no_models.yml)

 **Advantage**

 The absence of large model files results in a significantly smaller Docker image, making it faster to build and deploy.
 This resulted in an image size of 3.45GB when compressed.

-**Improvement**:

-One can include custom scripts to download a different set of models on starting the container.

-### 2. Using a Bash Script for Setup
+### 3. Using a Bash Script for Setup

 **Description**: Instead of building a Docker image, a bash script is utilized as a user-data script that runs on startup to download models and set up project dependencies (pytorch, cuda, python, etc).
 This still uses a prebuilt image with nvidia cuda 12.1.0 installed on ubuntu 22.04 Here's the [SDL](./sdl_no_image.yml)